meegpipe/meegpipe/README.md

 __SYS__ is a string identifying the operating system and MATLAB version (e.g. _PCWIN64-R2011b_).

-Windows 8 users should note that neither Firefox nor Google Chrome are able to display local .svg files, when running under Windows 8.
+Neither Firefox nor Google Chrome are able to display local .svg files, when running under Windows 8.
 Whenever trying to do so, both browsers attempt to download the file and thus the file is not displayed.
 Read the [document on known issues and limitations][issues] for ways to overcome this problem.